-We embarked on a portfolio of research around the restaurant initiative to lay the groundwork for change.
-In our efforts to improve the nutritional quality of children’s menu options, our research has informed our thinking and strategic direction, helped establish our credibility, and provided the foundation to develop a business case to demonstrate that healthy menu changes can be good for children and good for business.
+In our efforts to improve the nutritional quality of children’s menu options, we embarked on a portfolio of research to lay the groundwork for change.
+Our research has informed our thinking and strategic direction, helped establish our credibility, and provided the foundation to develop a business case to demonstrate that healthy menu changes can be good for children and good for business.

-Specifically, we’ve researched the immediate and longer-term effect of healthy kids’ menu changes on orders and revenue at a regional restaurant, assessed the availability of and kids’ attitudes toward healthier side dishes, reviewed the current landscape surrounding menu labeling, and examined the availability of healthier kids’ meals at leading quick- and full-service restaurants.
-In addition, we’ve set expert guidelines on children’s menu portion sizes, evaluated patterns around individual children’s orders, and assessed parents’, children’s, and restaurant industry perspectives to identify strategies for the promotion of healthier eating that resonate across these audiences.
+Specifically, we’ve researched the immediate and longer-term effect of healthy kids’ menu changes on ordering patterns, individual orders, and revenue at a regional restaurant; assessed the availability of and kids’ attitudes toward healthier side dishes; reviewed the current landscape surrounding menu labeling; and examined the availability of healthier kids’ meals at leading quick- and full-service restaurants.
+In addition, we have gathered expert guidance for industry on children’s menu portion sizes and assessed parents’, children’s, and restaurant executives’ perspectives to identify strategies for the promotion of healthier eating that resonate across these audiences.